 - For your business, intuitive design boosts customer usage and their results, driving demand for your product.

 Usability testing sounds great in theory, but what value does it provide in practice?
-Here's what it can do to actually make a difference for your product (with examples):
+Here's what it can do to actually make a difference for your product:

 1. Identify points of friction in the usability of your product.

 As Brian Halligan said at INBOUND 2019, "Dollars flow where friction is low."
 This just as true in UX as it is in sales or customer service.
 The more friction your product has, the more reason your users will have to find something that's easier to use.